garfieldnate/JavaSVSViewer/README.md

 # SVS Viewer

-A Java FX 3D-based rewrite of the SVS viewer.
+A JavaFX-based rewrite of the SVS viewer.

 ## Terminology